Freshwater Fish Species

 Steelhead

-These sea-run rainbow trout are found in less than ten states.
+These sea-run rainbow trout are strong fighters.

 Salmon